kizu/kizu.ru/src/posts/2023-06-21-fit-to-width-text/index.en.md

 I would like to see this implemented natively and not rely on an unintended usage of scroll-driven animations, even though the final code is relatively straightforward.

-Here is [an issue about this on CSSWG](https://github.com/w3c/csswg-drafts/issues/2528) — I recommend liking it and providing your use cases and thoughts on the potential API and requirements of this feature.
+There is [an issue about this on CSSWG](https://github.com/w3c/csswg-drafts/issues/2528) — I recommend liking it and providing your use cases and thoughts on the potential API and requirements of this feature.

 ## Final Words

 Fun fact: this is a “third-order” article.
 A few weeks back, I started writing a continuation of [my article about anchor positioning](/anchor-positioning-experiments/).
 Then, when doing experiments for it, I created something using multiple different techniques.
 That led to me starting to write a second article about that experiment.
 As a part of this experiment, I used this method of getting the ratio of an element to its parent via scroll-driven animations.
-And then, the following morning, I randomly thought about another use case for this ratios technique — and now you’re reading this article.
+And then, the following morning, I randomly thought about another use case for this ratio technique — and now you’re reading this article.

 That means you have at least two more articles coming your way.
-At least one of them would have a different usage for this “ratios via a suspended animations” technique — and until we would get [an ability to strip units in calculations](https://github.com/w3c/csswg-drafts/issues/545), which was added to the [`css-values-4` spec](https://www.w3.org/TR/css-values-4/#calc-type-checking) a while ago, but was not implemented[^bug-trackers] in any browser yet.
+At least one of them would have a different usage for this “ratio from a suspended animation” technique — and until we would get [an ability to strip units in calculations](https://github.com/w3c/csswg-drafts/issues/545), which was added to the [`css-values-4` spec](https://www.w3.org/TR/css-values-4/#calc-type-checking) a while ago, but was not implemented[^bug-trackers] in any browser yet.
 If you ever wanted to get ratios out of different lengths, try using this technique and let me know about the results!

-[^bug-trackers]: Links to the bug trackers: [Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=1432187&q=division%20of%20same%20types&can=2), [WebKit](https://bugs.webkit.org/show_bug.cgi?id=255280), [Mozilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1827404). <!-- offset="5" -->
+[^bug-trackers]: Links to the bug trackers: [Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=1432187&q=division%20of%20same%20types&can=2), [WebKit](https://bugs.webkit.org/show_bug.cgi?id=255280), [Mozilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1827404). <!-- offset="4" -->

 I cannot wait for the scroll-driven animations to be available everywhere — it is fascinating what getting access to the information about the overflow and the scroll position in CSS allows us to do.
-Another recent example (though much hackier) was [Johannes Odland](https://front-end.social/@johannes) coming up with the [“Scroll-persisted State”](https://johannesodland.github.io/state/scroll-snap/scroll-driven-animations/2023/06/18/scroll-persisted-state.html) article.
+Another recent example (though much hackier) was [Johannes Odland](https://front-end.social/@johannes) coming up with the [“Scroll-persisted State”](https://johannesodland.github.io/state/scroll-snap/scroll-driven-animations/2023/06/18/scroll-persisted-state.html) technique.

 I hope other browsers will start implementing this spec soon!